Skip to main content

 Avoid placing incorrect or sensitive data in your selected Confluence space, as it will automatically appear in the knowledge base during the next synchronisation.

-• Automatically restart indexing: start indexing after each auto synchronisation.
+• Automatically restart indexing: enable to re-index the knowledge base after each synchronisation.

 note